junxit/us-congress-code/title-16/chapter-1/sec-410aaa-83.md

 ### References in Text

-This Act, referred to in text, is defined in section 410aaa–1 of this title.
+This Act, referred to in text, is defined in section 3 of Pub.
+L. 103–433, which is set out as a Definitions note under section 410aaa of this title.